-Born in the Netherlands “a while back” I came to The States in 1981.
-While in Holland, I lived with my parents and sister in the small town of Bunnik, just about smack in the middle of Holland.
+Born in the Netherlands “a while back” I came to The States in the early eighties.
+While in Holland, I lived with my parents and sister in a small town just about smack in the middle of Holland.
 My father was the avid gardener.
 My mother, afraid of worms, did not even come close to anything that could be considered soil.

 In the early years dad tended a vegetable garden.
 At times neighbors would share the purchase of a flat of vegetable seedlings and come harvesting time the entire block was eating the same vegetables.
 It probably explains my dislike for Brussels sprouts or cauliflower, which alternated on my plate for what seemed like weeks at the time.
 However, the green beans are still a favorite of mine and while I do not grow my own, it is one vegetable I never tire of.
 As we grew up, the garden changed and was redesigned with small trees, shrubs and flowers.
 Bulbs tucked away among the plants provided cheer in early spring with dad eagerly awaiting the opening of the first crocus.

 Dad passed away shortly after his 75th birthday and when I came back for the funeral some of the bulbs planted only weeks earlier were starting to bloom.